SaadAhmad123/arvo-demos/README.md

 Arvo addresses critical event-driven architecture design bottlenecks that typically require complex custom solutions:

 #### Event Structure

 The heart of an event-driven system is inter-service communication, and the event is the foundational data structure upon which everything else depends.
-At the core of Arvo is an open standard based custom JSON-based, self-describing event structure that extends the [CloudEvent](https://cloudevents.io) specification.
-Arvo calls this enhanced event an `ArvoEvent`.
+At the core of Arvo is an open standard based custom, self-describing JSON event structure that extends the [CloudEvent](https://cloudevents.io) specification.
+Arvo calls this event an `ArvoEvent`.

 This sophisticated data structure carries not only the business payload but also comprehensive metadata for system operation: data integrity validation through schema references, intelligent routing information for next-hop delivery, security and access control information, distributed telemetry headers for end-to-end tracing, as well as deduplication, causation, and process correlation identifiers that link related events across complex workflows.